Putting Flat $\Lambda$CDM In The (Redshift) Bin: Observed Data

 where $D_{L}(z)$ is the luminosity distance, before displacing the values with the standard deviation $\sqrt{\delta^2 + \sigma_{i}^2}$, where $\sigma_i$ is the error on $\log_{10} F_{X, i}$ at redshift $z_i$.

 In Table \ref{tab:QSO} we show the increasing (decreasing) trend of $\Omega_m$ ($H_0$) with effective redshift.
-Unexpectedly large values of $H_0$ and small values of $\Omega_m$ are driven partially by poor data quality and the Planck prior on $\Omega_m h^2$.
+Unexpectedly large values of $H_0$ and small values of $\Omega_m$ are driven partially by large intrinsic scatter in the QSO data and the Planck prior on $\Omega_m h^2$.
 Nevertheless, the trend in central values is the same and one notes that the probability of recovering the best fit values for real data decreases as the effective redshift of the bin decreases, confirming that the best fit values of the entire data set are less representative.
-In Fig. \ref{fig:QSOsim} we provide visual confirmation of this result in a given range, where it is notable that the $\Omega_m$ distribution is uniform between the bounds, thus underscoring how poorly QSO data constrains $\Omega_m$.
+In Fig. \ref{fig:QSOsim} we provide visual confirmation of this result in a given range, where it is notable that the $\Omega_m$ distribution is uniform between the bounds, thus underscoring how poorly QSO data constrains $\Omega_m$ in the corresponding redshift range.
 This is presumably due to the large scatter and fewer QSOs at lower redshifts.